© 2024 Connecticut Public

 Tagliaferro said the Housatonic River clean up plan already includes the use of an alternative technology, known as "activated carbon" in a stretch of the river where there is less turbulence.
 He said the PCBs bind "to the carbon such that they don't become bioavailable."
 Tagliaferro said it doesn't destroy the PCBs, but prevents them from being toxic to fish.

-Activated carbon is also being used in some of the back waters and is part of a pilot project for treating vernal pools, as part of the Housatonic River cleanup.
+Activated carbon is also being used in some of the back waters and in a pilot project for treating vernal pools, as part of the Housatonic River cleanup.

 Nancy Eve Cohen is a senior reporter focusing on Berkshire County.
 Earlier in her career she was NPR’s Midwest editor in Washington, D.C., managing editor of the Northeast Environmental Hub and recorded sound for TV networks on global assignments, including the war in Sarajevo and an interview with Fidel Castro.